zuestmedia/zmtheme-app/readme.txt

 This is the core of ZM Theme Framework to build completly modular PHP OOP WordPress Themes which can be edited with ZM Plugin Template Editor and Customizer.

 == Changelog ==

+= 0.9.8 =
+* New: Background Image - Options for posts featured image and external url added
+* New: Add a "MY Block Patterns" folder to your child-theme
+* Fix: default_config optimizations
+* Fix: section_content choices

 = 0.9.7 =
 * Update: Language Files